aks-akanksha/Kinetica-Py-Viz/readme.md

 ## 🔧 Project Structure

-Animation Scripts (.py): Each file (e.g., lorenz_attractor.py) is a self-contained script that generates a specific animation.
+'''Animation Scripts (.py)''' Each file (e.g., lorenz_attractor.py) is a self-contained script that generates a specific animation.

-animation_outputs: You can see sample outputs here!
+'''animation_outputs''' You can see sample outputs here!

-README.md: You are here!
+'''README.md''' You are here!

 ---